Hydra-Chain/hydragon-core-contracts/docs/HydraChain/HydraChain.md

 Method used to ban a validator, if the ban threshold is reached

-*This function will validate the threshold only if the executor is not the governor, otherwise will forcely ban the validator*
+*This function will validate the threshold only if the executor is not the governance, otherwise will forcely ban the validator*

 #### Parameters